slint-ui/slint/docs/tutorial/rust/src/getting_started.md

 cd memory
 ```

-Then we edit `Cargo.toml` to add the sixtyfps dependency:
+Then we edit `Cargo.toml` to add the slint dependency:

 ```toml
 [package]